 3. So far how many young people have responded, and how?

 The response we received was extraordinary, both in terms of numbers reached and looking at the stories, motivations and expectations of the young people who wrote us.
 To date we have received 2,444 applications from young people under 35, in the fields of research, business and other change-makers: young people who, beyond the differences of belief and nationality, share an ideal of fraternity attentive especially to the poor, to the excluded, environment.
 They are young researchers, students, PhD students.
 Entrepreneurs and managers.
 Social innovators, operators of local and international organizations.
-They told us about the areas of commitment and study, the theoretical framework and methodologies of their research, the strategies and results of the activity and / or the company they founded or manage.
+They told us about the areas of commitment and study, the theoretical framework and methodologies of their research, the strategies and results of the activity and / or company they founded or manage.
 They deal with the environment, natural resources, responsible consumption and lifestyles, production, innovation, work, finance, investment for development, poverty, equality and human dignity, education and new generations, artificial intelligence, new technologies.
-But above all, they declare themselves ready to commit their lives in a global, personal and collective Pact, to give a soul to tomorrow's economy.
+But above all they declare themselves ready to commit their lives in a global, personal and collective pact, to give a soul to tomorrow's economy.
 Tired of a system in which they do not recognize themselves, they are bearers of a courageous culture capable of building other ways of understanding the economy and progress.
 Eager to fight the culture of waste, to give voice to those who do not have it, to propose new lifestyles, they want to be part of a broad and decisive process of change.
-They also expect to experience this meeting as an opportunity for discussion and relationship with young people of different cultures, religions and backgrounds and hope to be able to share the experience of Assisi with the communities and countries from which they come.
+They also expect to live this meeting as an opportunity for discussion and relationship with young people of different cultures, religions and backgrounds and hope to be able to share the experience of Assisi with the communities and countries from which they come.